Cnalhcal/MLAI-Hack-2023/README.md

   <img src="readme_img/SeasonalProgressionofcuringinSEAUS.png">

 ### Data Generation:
-- The script generates 1000 samples for each parameter within their defined bounds.
+- The script generates 40000 samples for each parameter within their defined bounds for each range above (only YELLOW PHASE in collab.
 - It calculates the spread rate of forest fires for each set of parameters using a predefined function `calculate_fire_spread_rate`.

 ### Output: